Cryptocurrency may be a way to hide assets

 3 parenting plan updates that help during the school year

-Parents raising children together after they divorce or break up have to share both parenting time and the authority to make choices about the children and the family.
+Parents raising children together after they divorce or break up have to establish a parenting plan to share both parenting time and the authority to make choices about the children and the family.
 Sharing those responsibilities and rights is often the most pressing challenge for couples going their separate ways.
-Even if you have found temporary solutions that work for […]
+Even if you have found […]

 3 tips to make divorce easier for your kids